surniaulula/wpsso/readme.txt

 = 5.5.1-dev.1 =

-(2019/08/05) Optimized loading of admin library modules.
+(2019/08/05) Simplified and optimized loading of admin library modules.

 = 5.5.0 =